 1. Ignoring Consistent Naming Conventions

-in the same API.
-Worse, using vague or misleading names like /getStuff
+❌The Mistake: Mixing camelCase, snake_case, and PascalCase in the same API.
+Worse, using vague or misleading names like /getStuff or /doThing.

 Why It Hurts: Inconsistent naming forces devs to slow down and second-guess your structure.
 It makes automation and client SDKs harder to maintain.